Can't go to the pool or beach? Time for an above-ground pool

 _____________________________________________________________________________

-Perfect for adults and kids alike, this inflatable pool comes with a built-in bench.
+Perfect for adults and kids alike, this inflatable pool comes with a built-in bench, too.

 _____________________________________________________________________________